 - Living with roommates

-- Cutting back on cable and non-essential tech
+- Cutting back on streaming subscriptions and non-essential tech

 4. Prioritize an Emergency Fund